Gain the knowledge and skills to make a powerful difference in the lives of young children and their families.

 Why Earn Your Master’s or Advanced Certificate in Early Childhood Education at Adelphi?

 - You’ll learn to teach by teaching through our strong partnerships with local school districts in Nassau County, Suffolk County, and New York City.
 Or you can student teach right on our Garden City campus, in our Alice Brown Early Learning Center.

 - You’ll learn to help children adapt to changing circumstances.
 You’ll teach them how to stay safe during a pandemic, use technology for online learning, and appreciate and respect people from diverse backgrounds and cultures.
 Adelphi University is a three-time winner of the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award in recognition of its commitment to diversity and inclusion.

 - Earn your degree at a pace that works for you, with options for full- and part-time enrollment and convenient evening classes.

 94%** Adelphi University Career Outcomes Survey: Class of 2018

 Successful graduates of this program are certified to teach birth to second grade.
 After completing the program, you may choose to pursue additional advanced certifications in:

 - Special Education (Advanced Certificate in Autism and Severe or Multiple Disabilities)

-Qualified candidates certified in areas other than elementary education may enroll in this program to earn a second teaching certificate and fulfill the graduate degree requirement for professional (permanent) certification in both areas.
+Qualified candidates certified in areas other than early childhood education may enroll in this program to earn a second teaching certificate and fulfill the graduate degree requirement for professional (permanent) certification in both areas.

 Exceptional Hands-On Learning